piragna1/financial-advisor/README.md

 ### Summary
 This loan simulation system that handles JWT authentication, works connected to a database, can be reconstructed with Docker and handles http requests through an api.
 ##
+### Authentication
+This system uses JWT authentication process with tokens.